gracelang/language/languageSpec/spec.md

 Unlike some other languages, Grace does _not_ allow the overloading of method names by type:  the type of the arguments supplied to the request does not influence the method being requested.
-However, the _number_ of arguments in a list does determine the method being requested.
+However, the _number_ of arguments in an argument list does determine the method being requested.

 **Examples**